Feel Good Now EP

-Feel Good Now is an EP by American musician The Ready Set.
-It was released on October 7, 2011 following the release of his major album I'm Alive, I'm Dreaming.
-The EP includes 3 singles, "Young Forever", "Hollywood Dream" and "Killer".
+Feel Good Now is an EP by American electropop singer-songwriter The Ready Set.
+It was released on October 7, 2011, following the release of his major label debut and third studio album I'm Alive, I'm Dreaming.
+The EP includes three singles, "Young Forever", "Hollywood Dream" and "Killer".
+The EP debuted at number 179 on the Billboard 200.